Nfx1z/Cloud-Documentation/CloudRun/CloudRun.md

-# Deploying to Cloud Run using Docker
+# Deploying to Cloud Run using Docker with Terminal in Cloud Console

 ## Prerequisites